 Rex’s Story

-He was sent to the hospital in Inca and then eventually transferred to the hospital in Palma that was more suitable for children.
-There, he was diagnosed with epilepsy.
-From that moment, our holiday and lives changed.
+He was taken to the hospital in Inca before being transferred to a children’s hospital in Palma, where he was diagnosed with epilepsy.
+From that moment, our holiday and our lives changed forever.

-• Low muscle tone (Hypotonia) in his neck
+• Hypotonia, causing low muscle tone in his neck

 • Cerebellar atrophy